 Another second, and each of us were reeling with the fumes.
 Jerome started toward the window, to raise it, then sank back into his chair.
-And when he turned round

-He and I and Charlotte saw an extraordinary thing.
-Instead of succumbing to the gas, Rhamda Avec somehow recovered himself.
+And when he turned round-- succumbing to the gas, Rhamda Avec somehow recovered himself.
 And while the rest of us remained still too numbed to move or speak, he found power to do both.